Florida Fair And Open Primaries

 Won’t top two result in single party races?

 o In some instances, yes.
 While there are others reasons why this might happen (eg. too many candidates of a major party split the primary votes), the main reason would be due to a major party's traditional dominance in a district.
 In these cases, candidates are forced to appeal to independents as well as members of other parties.
+Currently, 80-90% of elections are decided in the primary; not the general election.

 Won’t minor parties suffer under a top two system?